 The center will still be a bit jiggly, but the edges will be set.
 Depending on your oven, this could take anywhere from an hour to an hour and a half. - Cool and Chill Turn off the oven, prop the door open, and cool the cake, still in the water bath, for an hour before removing to a rack to cool to just warm.
 Refrigerate for at least 6 hours.

-- Make the Swiss Meringue In the bowl of your stand mixer set over a pan of simmering water, whisk egg whites, brown sugar, and a pinch of salt together until the temperature reaches 180F.
+- Make the Swiss Meringue In the bowl of your stand mixer set over a pan of simmering water, whisk egg whites, brown sugar, and a pinch of salt together until the temperature reaches at least 160F You can take it as high as 180F, but be diligent in whisking quickly the entire time.

-Once it’s there, put the mixing bowl on your mixer.
-Use the whisk attachment to whisk the meringue until it is billowy, poofy, and holds firm peaks that just bend over into sexy swoops. - Apply Meringue to Cheesecake and Torch Spread the meringue all over the top of the cake, then pick your spatula straight up, causing big swoopy peaks to form.
+Put the mixing bowl on your mixer.
+Use the whisk attachment to whisk the meringue until it is billowy, poofy, cooled to room temperature, and holds firm peaks that just bend over into sexy swoops. - Apply Meringue to Cheesecake and Torch Spread the meringue all over the top of the cake, then pick your spatula straight up, causing big swoopy peaks to form.

 Do this all over the surface of your cake until you like the way it looks.